JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionChunkConverter.md

 val pipeline = new Pipeline().setStages(Array(document_assembler, sentenceDetector, tokenizer, converter))

-val data = Seq(
+val data = Seq(Array(
-    ("An angiography showed bleeding in two vessels off of the Minnie supplying the sigmoid that were succesfully embolized.", "Minnie",
-            57,
-            64,),
-    ("After discussing this with his PCP, Leon was clear that the patient had had recurrent DVTs and ultimately a PE and his PCP felt strongly that he required long-term anticoagulation ", "PCP",
+    ("An angiography showed bleeding in two vessels off of the Minnie supplying the sigmoid that were succesfully embolized.", "Minnie",57,64,), ("After discussing this with his PCP, Leon was clear that the patient had had recurrent DVTs and ultimately a PE and his PCP felt strongly that he required long-term anticoagulation", "PCP", 31, 34,)
-            31,
-            34,)
-  ).toDF("text", "target", "char_begin", "char_end")
+)).toDF("text", "target", "char_begin", "char_end")

 val results = pipeline.fit(data).transform(data)